drosair/flux-k3s-homelab/docs/pi-control-plane-setup.md

 * Automated etcd backups to NAS using NFS
 * Secure `kubectl` access and permission fixes
 * Realtime `k3s` log monitoring
-* Voltage monitoring with `vcgencmd`
-* PagerDuty alert integration on failure or undervoltage
+* PagerDuty alert integration on failure
 * Guidance for graceful shutdown and troubleshooting

 ---